LLNL/merlin/docs/source/modules/introduction.rst

 batch allocations, anywhere that can see the central server.
 Likewise ``merlin run`` can populate the queue from any system that can see the queue server, including other workers.
-In principle, this means a research can push new work onto an already running batch allocation of workers, or re-direct running jobs to work on higher-priority work.
+In principle, this means a researcher can push new work onto an already running batch allocation of workers, or re-direct running jobs to work on higher-priority work.

 .. admonition:: The benefits of producer-consumer workflows

    The increased flexibility that comes from decoupling *what* HPC simulations you run from *where* you run them can be extremely enabling.

-In particular Merlin allows you to
+   Merlin allows you to

    * Scale to very large number of simulations by avoiding common HPC bottlenecks
    * Automatically take advantage of free nodes to process your workflow faster